Frequently Asked Questions

 I’ve never taken an online course.
 How does it work?

-Our online courses are developed and offered completely through the Internet in an asynchronous format using a learning management system called Sakai.
+Our online courses are developed and offered completely through the internet in an asynchronous format using a learning management system called Canvas.
 This asynchronous format means that you can enjoy the flexibility of accessing your courses seven days a week, 24 hours a day, including holidays.
 Your online courses will have assignment due dates and exams just like face-to-face courses.

 How do online courses compare to face-to-face courses?

 Both types of courses have dedicated instructors who meet APU’s requirements for academic excellence and Christian commitment.
 Through discussion forums, email, and other forms of communication, online instructors teach, mentor, advise, and interact with you as they would in a classroom on campus.
 Online classroom discussions happen in asynchronous forums instead of in a live classroom.
 You’ll have assignments in both types of courses, but in online courses, you will submit your completed work electronically.
 If you have an exam in an online course, you will take it online.

 How do I participate in online classes?

 Fully online courses feature several methods for interacting with your instructors and fellow classmates.
 Depending on the course, those methods can include asynchronous discussion forums, blogs, multimedia presentations, video conferencing, email, and in some instances group projects.